4th of the 2nd month 2022/2023.

-Considering the fact that we have just been through a period of commanded counting, and the extremely important lessons we can learn in guarding the Feasts and commands of Elohim, it is always good to sit down and do an assessment or check of our lives, in order to assess and see whether we are being built up in the Master as we should be.
+Considering the fact that we are going through a period of commanded counting, and the extremely important lessons that we can learn in guarding the Feasts and commands of Elohim, it is always good to sit down and do an assessment or check of our lives, in order to assess and see whether we are being built up in the Master as we should be. .

 Ḥazon/Revelation 13:18 “Here is the wisdom!
 He who has understanding, let him calculate the number of the beast, for it is the number of a man, and his number is 666.”

 Our need to count properly requires us to have wisdom and understanding, and as we know, we are instructed to get wisdom and understanding:

 Mishlĕ/Proverbs 4:5 “Get wisdom!
 Get understanding!
 Do not forget, and do not turn away from the words of my mouth.”

 If we are not getting wisdom and understanding, by diligently seeking it through a proper study and meditation of the Torah, we will not be able to count or calculate the proper cost of walking in true set-apartness and as a result be in great danger of labouring in vain!.

 We now begin to grasp a little more of our need to be able to ‘count’ and ‘count’ correctly, so as to gain a proper and clear understanding of the Word, so that we are able to calculate, and discern, what is the number and mark of the beast, who has attempted to change the Appointed Times (Feasts of יהוה) and Laws (which would amount to lawlessness), and caused so many to be drunk and unable to count correctly, causing them to not be properly grafted in to the True Body of Messiah!

 If we do not properly count the cost of following our Master then we may end up being unable to finish what we so eagerly started!

 And this is why this season of counting to 50 is extremely important in teaching us to number our days and walk in the wisdom of Elohim!.